 Accommodation requests for students with special needs (including those at high-risk for COVID-19) will continue to be addressed by the Office for Residence Life and the Office of Disability Services on a case-by-case basis.

-In an effort to ensure health and safety best practices in Villanova’s dining facilities, the following modifications will be made:
+In an effort to ensure health and safety best practices in Villanova’s dining facilities, the following modifications have been made:

 - One point of entry and exit for each dining facility (Dougherty Hall, Donahue Hall, and St. Mary’s Hall)

-- Signage will be used to direct customers through the dining halls and queuing areas
+- Signage is being used to direct customers through the dining halls and queuing areas

-- Most menu items will be fully served by Dining Services staff and carryout will be permitted at all dining locations
+- Most menu items are fully served by Dining Services staff and carryout are permitted at all dining locations

-- No permanent ware will be used in the dining halls.
-All food will be served on disposables, including disposable Styrofoam containers with wrapped plastic cutlery and paper cups with lids
+- No permanent ware is being used in the dining halls.
+All food is being served on disposables, including disposable Styrofoam containers with wrapped plastic cutlery and paper cups with lids

-- The hours of operation for all dining facilities will be extended to accommodate the needs of our community
+- The hours of operation for all dining facilities are extended to accommodate the needs of our community

-- Seating will be reduced to satisfy social distancing requirements in each of the dining halls
+- Seating is reduced to satisfy social distancing requirements in each of the dining halls

-- Additional seating will be made available in the Villanova Room of the Connelly Center, with large tents set up at several dining hall locations
+- Additional seating is available in the Villanova Room of the Connelly Center, with large tents set up at several dining hall locations

-- Schedules of staff members will be adjusted to stagger shifts, and there will be additional training for staff who must work in close proximity to one another
+- Schedules of staff members have been adjusted to stagger shifts, and there has been additional training for staff who must work in close proximity to one another

-- Staff will wear gloves and face masks in the dining facilities at all times, and frequent handwashing will be required for all staff as is already the practice
+- Staff must wear gloves and face masks in the dining facilities at all times, and frequent handwashing is required for all staff as is already the practice

-- Extended custom sneeze guards have been fabricated and will be installed to enhance protection for both staff and patrons
+- Extended custom sneeze guards have been installed to enhance protection for both staff and patrons

-- Hand-sanitizing stations will be placed at all dining service entrances and beverage stations, tables and high-touch areas will be thoroughly and frequently cleaned
+- Hand-sanitizing stations have been placed at all dining service entrances and beverage stations, tables and high-touch areas are thoroughly and frequently cleaned